Abandoned Town, Capricorn

 “Is this really the time to be calm?”
 Cadence chuckled nervously.

 “Long enough,” Gilbert replied.
 “So what exactly is going on here?
 Actually, what’s been going on this entire time?
-You’ve been acting sketchy as hell, Werner.”
+You’ve been acting weird as hell, Werner.”

 Nico looked between them, tense.

-Werner narrowed his eyes and spoke curtly, “Second Lieutenant Wolff, this is none of your concern—”
+Werner narrowed his eyes and spoke curtly, “Leutnant Wolff, this is none of your concern—”

 Gilbert met Werner’s eyes.
 There was something in them.
 Anger?
 Betrayal?
 Hurt?
 Before Werner could dissect the emotion, Gilbert leapt through the window, rushed at him, and then grabbed him by the scruff.